- Academic Promotions (Higher Education) Policy

 - member of the University’s professoriate who is not a member from the applicant’s unit;

-- two senior academic staff (Level C and above) from the pool of Faculty/academic organisational unit elected representatives.
-One member should be from the applicant's Faculty/academic organisational unit and one member must not be a member of the applicant's Faculty/academic organisational unit;
+- two senior academic staff (Level C and above) from the pool of School/academic organisational unit elected representatives.
+One member should be from the applicant's School/academic organisational unit and one member must not be a member of the applicant's School/academic organisational unit;

 - a procedural observer (member of the NTEU); and